 Additional Notes:There are some elements of cyberpunk in Car Wars.
 However, these will be minimal.
 The vast World Wide Web was severely compromised in the collapse of society.
 Some of the major metropolitan areas still maintain extensive computer networks, but these will be minimal.

 Go to an Adventure Writeup by StrongBif

-Disclaimer: material presented here is an adaptation of the Car Wars/GURPS Autoduel system from Steve Jackson Games for Risus: The Anything RPG by S. John Ross.
-This material is not official and is not endoresed by Steve Jackson Games nor by S. John Ross/Cumberland Games and Diversions.
+Disclaimer: material presented here is an adaptation of the Car Wars/GURPS Autoduel system from Steve Jackson Games for Risus: The Anything RPG created by S. John Ross and is Copyright ©1993-2013,2021 by Dave LeCompte.
+This material is not official and is not endorsed by Steve Jackson Games nor by S. John Ross/Dave LeCompte.